Mother and Mare

 It was disturbing how much this region of the peninsula was emptiness.
-The soil itself rejecting the notion of becoming scenery for mismanaged farms and ghost villages.
+The soil itself rejected becoming scenery for mismanaged farms and ghost villages.
 The genius loci was a temperamental creature, unable to tolerate the human presence for more than a few months at a time.

 Tabula Rasa was aware of the threat these people presented.
-Time and time again Rome and Samnites faced off against each other, the success of one’s lifestyle predicated upon the misery of the others.
-Plebeians and patricians were all too eager to accept the convenient lie that three generations of peace had changed the attitude of saddle and cattle folk towards their sedentary farmer “friends”.
-The neighboring allies that spend nights listening to galloping screamers could not forget the one absolute truth about the Samnites.
-Those that herd, war.
+Time and time again Rome and Samnites faced off, the success of one’s lifestyle predicated upon the misery of the other.
+Plebeians and patricians were all too eager to accept the convenient lie, that three generations of peace had changed the attitude of saddle and cattle folk towards their sedentary farmer “friends”.
+The neighboring allies still heard galloping screamers through the night could not forget the one absolute truth about the Samnites: Those that herd, war.

-Silence was not part of the nocturnal imperative, something inducing great distress to the animal life.
-Sextus barely caught any sleep, wondering if it would not have been better to descent to the Underworld and rest in that peculiar insecurity.
+Silence was not part of the nocturnal imperative, something caused distress to the animal life.
+Sextus barely slept, wondering if it would not have been better to descent to the Underworld and rest in that peculiar insecurity.
 He woke up next morning with an aching head and baggy eyes, stumbling without a clear aim, clumsily looking for the source of all the upheaval.

 A trail of horse hooves.
 Many different sizes, left by beasts other than his own.
 Much more distressing were the lighter ones, left by an animal without the typical equestrian sandals.
 Caressing the grass around those, he found himself catching something shining and crimson.
 Pomegranate arilli.